tschaffter/dm-docker/README.md

 > `cd ~/training`

-> `docker build -t docker.synapse.org/syn123456/training .`

-> (Replace ‘syn123456' with your own project Id.)
+> `docker build -t docker.synapse.org/syn123456/training .` # Replace ‘syn123456' with your own project Id

-> `docker login docker.synapse.org`

-> (You will be prompted for your Synapse user name and password.)
+> `docker login docker.synapse.org` # You will be prompted for your Synapse user name and password

 > `docker push docker.synapse.org/syn123456/preprocessing`